rajivnathan/groceryfrontend/README.md

 3. Wait for the project to build and start.
 The project build status will change to *Build successful* and the project app status will change to *Running*.
 4. Copy some files for initial setup of the backend.
 Open a terminal window and run the following command:
     `sudo cp -r ~/codewind-lab/resources/* ~/codewind-workspace/grocerybackend/`
+5. The data file needs to be writable within the container so we need to modify the permissions on the file
+    `sudo chown -R 1001 ~/codewind-workspace/grocerybackend/db/data.json`
 5. In VS Code, you should see the grocerybackend automatically start building once it detects the file changes.
 If not, simply right click the project and select `Build`.
 6. Check the Codewind Explorer/Projects view and make sure both the groceryfrontend and grocerybackend projects have built successfully and are running.